weblate/prelude/README.md

 ### Synchronising Weblate translations

 The `translations` directory holds files that are read and written by [Weblate](https://hosted.weblate.org/projects/loot/prelude/).
-There's a script that can be used to regenerate their content from `prelude.yaml`.
+There are a couple of scripts that can be used to keep them in sync with `prelude.yaml`.

 To use the scripts, first install their dependencies in a virtual environment.
 On Windows, make sure Python 3 is installed, then run: